Hoyasumii/bee-movie/README.md

 There you go, little guy.

-I'm not scared of him.It's an allergic t
+I'm not scared of him.It's an allergic th